Neomycin: Medical uses

 Neomycin is typically applied as a topical preparation, such as Neosporin (neomycin/polymyxin B/bacitracin).
 The antibiotic can also be administered orally, in which case it is usually combined with other antibiotics.
 Neomycin is not absorbed from the gastrointestinal tract and has been used as a preventive measure for hepatic encephalopathy and hypercholesterolemia.
-By killing bacteria in the intestinal tract, Neomycin keeps ammonia levels low and prevents hepatic encephalopathy, especially before gastrointestinal surgery.
+By killing bacteria in the intestinal tract, Neomycin keeps ammonia levels low and prevents hepatic encephalopathy.
+Due to its poor GI tract absorption, orally administered neomycin has also been used to reduce the risk of post operative infection following gastrointestinal surgery.

 Waksman and Lechevalier originally noted that neomycin was active against streptomycin-resistant bacteria as well as Mycobacterium tuberculosis, the causative agent for tuberculosis.
 Neomycin has also been used to treat small intestinal bacterial overgrowth.
 Neomycin is not administered via injection, as it is extremely nephrotoxic (damaging to kidney function) even when compared to other aminoglycosides.
 The exception is when neomycin is included, in small quantities, as a preservative in some vaccines – typically 25 μg per dose.

+In 2023, the combination of neomycin with dexamethasone and polymyxin B was the 260th most commonly prescribed medication in the United States, with more than 1 million prescriptions.

 Spectrum

-Similar to other aminoglycosides, neomycin has excellent activity against gram-negative bacteria and is partially effective against gram-positive bacteria.
+Similar to other aminoglycosides, neomycin has excellent activity against Gram-negative bacteria and is partially effective against Gram-positive bacteria.
 It is relatively toxic to humans, with allergic reactions noted as a common adverse reaction (see: hypersensitivity).
 Physicians sometimes recommend using antibiotic ointments without neomycin, such as Polysporin.
-The following represents minimum inhibitory concentration (MIC) susceptibility data for a few medically significant gram-negative bacteria.
+The following represents minimum inhibitory concentration (MIC) susceptibility data for a few medically significant Gram-negative bacteria.